dotmailer/dotmailer-magento-extension/README.md

 - Fix a bug: please fork this repo and submit the Pull Request to our [Develop branch](https://github.com/dotmailer/dotmailer-magento-extension/tree/develop)
 Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 6.4.20

+###### Bug Fixes
+- Synced reviews will now indicate the correct store, if placed on a store other than the default.
+- All Engagement Cloud campaigns will now be shown in dropdown lists, even if their total exceeds 1000.

 # 6.4.19

 ###### Bug Fixes